-- 1. Take the yarn out of the Main Yarn Feeder. - Take the yarn out of the Plating Yarn Feeder. - Hook the yarn in the right Yarn Tension Unit into the righthand notch. - Hook the yarn in the left Yarn Tension Unit into the lefthand notch.
+- 1. Take the yarn out of the Main Yarn Feeder. - 2.
+Take the yarn out of the Plating Yarn Feeder. - \ Hook the yarn in the right Yarn Tension Unit into the righthand notch. - 'Hook the yern in the left Yern Tension Unit into the lefthand notch.

-- 1. Thread up the Plating Yarn Feeder. - 2.
+- 1. Thread up the Plating Yarn Feeder, - 2.
 Thread up the Main Yarn Feeder.